 Update: Motorola has now revealed the pricing for the Razr flip phone and, yep, it's expensive.
 You can buy it from Verizon from January 26 for $1499.99 or for $62.49 per month on a two-year contract.

-Motorola recently announced that it was resurrecting the iconic Razr flip phone from 2004 (yes, it really was 15 years ago), bringing it up to date for 2020.
+Motorola recently announced that it was resurrecting the iconic Razr flip phone from 2004 (yes, it really was 15 years ago), bringing it up to date.
 We've now had some hands-on time with the new Motorola Razr to find out whether it can live up to its namesake.

 Here's the lowdown on the new Razr.
 It has a 6.2-inch folding display which is entirely housed within the clamshell design.
 It also folds completely flush and has a smaller screen on the outside.
 However, compared to phones such as the Samsung Galaxy Fold, Motorola has taken a different approach to the foldable screen concept.
 In effect, the Razr takes a normal-sized phone and makes it more compact and portable, rather than hides a tablet-sized screen within a normal phone design.